Multipixels/4nl3-group-project/1-annotation-setup/submission/README.md

 - The raw Kaggle dataset was retrieved on January 31st, 2025, and it the dataset was last updated on Kaggle ~7 years ago (as of February 1st).
 - Games that included messages with non-ASCII characters were excluded to attempt to only keep English messages in the data.
 - To label a message, it takes roughly 6 seconds.
+- Two ChatGPT queries were used in the cleaning of this data, providing assistance with some template code for removing non-English characters.
+This resulted in 8.64g of C02 emmissions.